 For the rest of the workshop, Andreas was a model student.
 He became the star of his scene and would come to rehearsals with lots of ideas.
 It was a highlight for me to be able to share the stage with him as police officers that were searching for the lost girls.

-After performing in front of over 5,000 people at UNICEF’S “30 Years in Madagascar” celebration, Andrea had a smile on his face that stretched from ear to ear.
+After performing in front of over 5,000 people at UNICEF’S “30 Years in Madagascar” celebration, Andreas had a smile on his face that stretched from ear to ear.
 Andreas expressed to me that in the beginning he felt small and as if he had nothing to offer, but as a result of the time spent working with the company he felt “big” and recognized the gifts that he possesses.
 Moreover, I could tell that there was an eagerness to continue sharing those gifts with others.

 Working to organize a multi-national, educational-theater NGO is an extremely complicated process that required a kick-ass team to show some serious hustle to even step foot in Madagascar.
 Ultimately, it was each team member’s ability to break down a huge puzzle into smaller tasks that allowed us to be a positive influence on a kid like Andreas.